Call Me When You're Sober: Background and composition

 According to the sheet music published by Alfred Publishing on the website Musicnotes.com, "Call Me When You're Sober" was written in the key of E minor.
 Lee's vocal range in the song spans from the low note of G_{3} to the high note of Eb_{5}.
 Music journalists identified various genres in "Call Me When You're Sober", including symphonic rock, soul, electropop, piano balladry, nu metal, hard rock, and R&B. The New York Times said the song starts off as a "piano ballad, swerves into hard rock, then builds to a grandiose pop-orchestral refrain, and later on a glorious, glimmering bridge."
 Blabbermouth.net described it as a "fusion of crunching guitars and wistful piano breaks".
 Los Angeles Times suggested that the song had influence from singer Erykah Badu, one of Lee's female artist inspirations.

 Lyrically, "Call Me When You're Sober" depicts the difficult situation of a female protagonist dealing with the behavior of a lover with substance addiction; she eventually decides to move away from this dysfunctional relationship.
 Andree Farias from Christianity Today said the song was "self-explanatory".
 Blender characterized it as a "sassy, almost flirtatious kiss-off to a manipulative lover."
 St. Louis Post-Dispatch called it a "scathing missive" in which Lee doesn't "hide her still-raw emotions".
 The Courier-Mails Jason Nahrung felt that the song was the album's most radio-friendly track, featuring "heavy bass and drums, spotless and lavish production and Lee's unmistakable vocals".
 Kerrang! described it as "an unusually transparent, autobiographical dissection of [Lee's] abortive relationship" and a "tough-love song insistent that she won't be brought down by anyone else's addictions".
 Hartford Courants Eric Danton said that Lee asserts that "she will not be pushed around anymore".
 The line "make up your mind" repeated in the song's chorus is replaced with "I've made up your mind" at the end, indicating that the protagonist has moved on, realizing her worth.

 Release

 The song had a limited radio release as the album's first single on July 31, 2006, which was followed by a wider release the following week.
 Wind-up Records serviced the song to radio in August 2006.
-The recording was made available for digital download on September 4, 2006, and a physical release as a single followed on September 25.
+It was made available for digital download on September 4, 2006, and a physical release as a single followed on September 25.